KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 etc

-so After downlaoding a video, this data is written to a single file, stored in `data/video_(attribute)*` that can be verified manually.
+so After downlaoding a video, this data is written to a single file, stored in `data/video_(attribute)*`

 This data is written such that it does not overlap, and there are no repeated entries Storing this data in files is so that it can be retrieved later.
-If it was not for files, we would save this data on an SQL server.

 We can retrieve the data from these files using the `fileIO.py` file.
 This file has a `read` class, that has functions like `get_title()` or `get_views()` etc. These